rovermicrover/x4-extentiontemplate/README.md

 No modder owns X4.
 For instance no modder owns the idea that bombers in X4 are missing something.
 Just because I published a mod that attempts to fix bombers doesn't mean that I own that issue, or hold dominion.

 In this spirit I personally attach a CC0 license to all my mods so that everyone else in the community can use and build upon any mod I release.
 If someone else comes along and figures out a better way to improve bombers using my mod as a starting point with CC0 they are free to do so.
-My the best mod win, not the first mod.
+May the best mod win, not the first mod.

 # Links